 If you rolled joints years ago you may have no idea that filter tips are quite popular now, and they’ve come a long way from just a few years ago.
-While cigarette filters are typically made from glass, cannabis filter tips have shifted to more organic substances as well, as we can see in these different types of filter tips.
-Which is best for you?
+While cigarette filters are typically made from cotton, weed filter tips have shifted to more organic substances as well, as we can see in these different types of filter tips.
+Which is the best joint filter for you?
 Often it takes a little “taste testing” to see which suits your style.

 1. Organic Corn Husk Filter Tips